New Members Guide

 For younger riders, it is usually suggested that they start out on smaller capacity bikes (e.g. 50cc, 80cc or 125cc machines) as they are easier to handle when learning to ride trials.
 Even for new adult riders a 125cc trials bike is ideal as it teaches you more about how to use your control of the bike and body position to achieve good riding technique, rather than a twist of the throttle to get you out of, or perhaps into MORE, trouble.
 The AJS Trial Park is an ideal environment to come and try – contact the club to find out when you might be able to come and try trials.

 Calf-length boots are mandatory at every event, whether practice or competition.
-Although motocross boots can be used, it is advisable to get a pair of trials specific boots if possible.
-This is because trials boots are usually lighter, with less padding and are more flexible, allowing more movement and control whilst dabbing.
+Although motocross/enduro or adventure boots can be used, it is advisable to get a pair of trials specific boots if possible.
+This is because trials boots are usually lighter, with less padding and are more flexible, allowing more movement and control whilst riding and certainly during dabbing or footing.

 Although not required, gloves are advisable.
 This is to help stop blistering and calluses, whilst increasing grip if your hands are sweaty and also avoid scratching when brushing with bushes.
 Motocross gloves with minimal padding (more flexible for trials) or trials specific gloves are best.